danisrcnl/ML-routing/py/README.md

 ## 3. Install needed packages

-Now you must install all the packages needed to run Baselines.
+Now you must install all the packages needed to run Baselines, be sure you run these commands from the newly created virtual environment:

 ### Tensorflow
 ```bash